 After joining the UNDP program and gaining the skills and the popularity she has now, Ekhlas was able to construct her house and buy a car to deliver her products.

-For the third year in a row, Souq Ne’meh offers a space for women to display their products with a view to better their income.
+For the second year in a row, Souq Ne’meh offers a space for women to display their products with a view to better their income.